Conservation, Preservation and Restoration

 SGI has preserved the native sagebrush prairie, which has never been plowed, nor fragmented from oil and gas drilling, large power lines or communication towers.
 There are no housing developments beyond the established ranch headquarters, and minimal roads used only for ranch management access.
 Contiguous blocks of native prairie are rare, and provide important habitat for at-risk wildlife species such as Greater Sage-Grouse, black-tailed prairie dog, black-footed ferret, swift fox, mountain Plover, sharp-tailed Grouse, bald eagle, and American bison.

 "As a lifetime land management consultant I visit 100's of farms and ranches and help people improve their land.
 This ranch is different from most conventionally managed ecosystems.
 The ranch is not driven by modern agriculture (to maximize production) but to take care of the land and its' diverse natural environment.
-Tana is dedicated to learn, improve, and share innovative solutions to prevent land management problems...and be an educational showplace that can teach others."
+Tanah is dedicated to learn, improve, and share innovative solutions to prevent land management problems...and be an educational showplace that can teach others."

 Wayne Burleson, Range Management Services